1998 FIFA World Cup, France

 • Croatia, South Africa, Jamaica and Japan have qualified for the first time, marking a remarkable debut.

-• Portugal, Russia, Uruguay, Czech Republic, Czech Republic, Sweden, Ukraine, and Australia.
+• Portugal, Russia, Uruguay, Czech Republic, Sweden, Ukraine, and Australia.

 • The highest number of goals scored in a 32-team World Cup is 171 goals.